invkrh/personal-blog/content/note/jupyter.md

   }
   ```

-Make sure the python of `anaconda` is used, thus we can import lots of anaconda package on-site.
+Make sure `python` of `anaconda` version is used, thus we can import lots of anaconda package on-site.

 More details [here](http://jupyter-client.readthedocs.io/en/latest/kernels.html#kernelspecs)